bonni208/Business_Ethics/Business_Ethics.md

 [[ ]] Vizzini's impeccable timing
 [[X]] Vizzini's misuse of the word "inconceivable"
 [[ ]] Vizzini's logical reasoning

-What is the main reason to separate feedback or criticism from one's self-worth?

-[[ ]] To prove that criticism is always wrong
-[[ ]] To avoid receiving any feedback
-[[X]] To view feedback as an opportunity for growth and improvement [[ ]] To retaliate against those giving feedback

 Cognitive dissonance is a psychological phenomenon that arises when an individual holds two contradictory [[beliefs]], attitudes, or values, or when their actions are inconsistent with their beliefs.